informationgrid/ingrid-oss.eu/README.md

 ## Edit documentation
 The documentation is organized in versions.
 Each version has its branch.

+* Branches starting with `version/` contain version specific documentation.
-* The "draft" branch always contains the newest changes.
+* The default branch `draft` contains unreleased changes and is long lived.
-  * See `.docs-version` to check which version it currently represents.
+* See [.docs-version](.docs-version) to check which version the branch represents.

+Once you found the correct branch, you can start to edit the documentation.
-* Go to folder `docs` and edit the markdowns.
+* Go to folder [docs](docs) and edit the markdowns.
 * Commit and push your changes.
-* Deployment is automated with a GitLab CI pipeline.
+* Deployment is automated with GitHub workflows.

-### Edit older documentations
-* Checkout the branch version that you want to update (e.g. `git checkout 0.1`)
-* Commit and push your changes
+> **HINT:** If you wish to add new markdown files you need to include them in [mkdocs.yml](mkdocs.yml) at field `nav`.

-## Development
+## Local Preview & Development

-There is no need to install any dependencies if you want to make basic edits of existing markdowns.
-However, if you wish to add more complex changes (e.g. add new markdowns, edit navigation), you might want to preview your changes.
+If you wish to add more complex changes (e.g. add new markdowns, edit navigation), you might want to preview your changes.

-> **HINT: Navigation/Menu**
->
-> If you wish to add new markdown files you need to include it in `mkdocs.yml` at field `nav`.
+If you wish to edit the **layout** go to folder [theme](theme).

-> **HINT Layout/Theme**
->
-> To edit layout files go to folder `theme` .

-To preview your local changes, install python and pip.
-It is recommended to use a python environment.
+Here are 2 options how you can develop and preview this documentation locally:

 ### Option A - VS Code devcontainer